 For each of RGS Up, RGS Down, RRS and NSRS, for each hour of the next Operating Day, ERCOT will post the quantity of capacity procured and the MCPC.

-ERCOT’s computer system software will be capable of using the MCPC for Non-Spinning Reserve as the MCPC for Regulation Up and/or the MCPC for Responsive Reserve.
+ERCOT will be capable of using the MCPC for Non-Spinning Reserve as the MCPC for Regulation Up and/or the MCPC for Responsive Reserve.
 Similarly, the MCPC for Responsive Reserve could be used for Regulation Up.
 ERCOT shall not substitute prices until a determination of the conditions to allow substitution of prices from one service to another is approved by the ERCOT Board.

 ERCOT Ancillary Services Procurement during Adjustment Period (AP)